-Panic attacks can result in a range of psychological and physical symptoms which can vary from person to person.
-Your child may feel as though they’ve lost control and as though they are trapped, or are unable to free themselves from a certain situation.
+Panic attacks can result in a range of psychological and physical symptoms which can vary from person-to-person.
+Your child may feel as though they’ve lost control and as though they're trapped, or are unable to free themselves from a certain situation.
 Panic attacks can also be accompanied by physical symptoms, which may include:

 - Feeling faint, dizzy or light-headed

 - Fluctuating body temperature